jess16313/Bioinformatics-baddies/README.md

 # 🧬 Bioinformatic Baddies
-*Exploring the science of sleep in *Mus musculus* with data-driven bioinformatics*
+*Exploring the science of stress in *Mus musculus* with data-driven bioinformatics*

 ## 📌 Project Overview
 Welcome to the **Bioinformatic Baddies** repository!

-Our goal is to analyze a curated dataset related to **sleep in *Mus musculus* (the common house mouse)** and answer a specific research question using modern bioinformatics techniques.
+Our goal is to analyze a curated dataset related to **stress in *Mus musculus* (the common house mouse)** and answer a specific research question using modern bioinformatics techniques.

-Sleep is a complex biological process with important genetic and molecular underpinnings.
-By working with real-world data, we aim to uncover patterns and insights that shed light on sleep regulation, variability, and biological mechanisms in mice — a widely used model organism in biomedical research.
+Chronic stress is known to influence both **physical health** and **molecular pathways**.
+In mice, stress can lead to changes in **hair/coat condition** and **cortisol (stress hormone) regulation**, which are important markers of overall well-being.
+By studying these connections, we hope to uncover insights into how stress affects the body and brain.

 ## 🔍 Dataset
 We are analyzing the following dataset: 👉 [Dataset Link](https://www.refine.bio/experiments/SRP181622/rem-sleeps-unique-associations-with-corticosterone-regulation-apoptotic-pathways-and-behavior-in-chronic-stress-in-mice?ref=search)